 What Are The Symptoms Of Diarrhea In Babies?

 Diarrhea is a symptom in itself but you can differentiate it from a normal stool through these attributes:

-- Baby poops more than normal: A healthy, breastfed infant will have at least six stools a day.
-It can be more depending on the nursing schedule, with the baby pooping after every breastfeeding session.
+- Baby poops more than normal: A healthy, breastfed infant will have at least six to ten stools a day.
+It can even be as less as once a week or as frequent as after every breastfeeding session.
 Formula-fed infants tend to pass stool fewer times that is around four times in a day.
 The frequency of pooping decreases after two months.
 Each infant’s schedule is different from the other poops differently.
 But if there is a sudden increase in the number of stools and the stools are visibly watery, then it is likely that the baby is suffering from diarrhea.

 - Smelly and mucus-laden stool could indicate diarrhea: If an infant has mucous-like and foul-smelling stool, then it could indicate diarrhea.
 Infant stools are yellow to brownish-yellow in color.
 The color of a baby’s stool could depend on the food eaten.
 Also, a baby could excrete a greenish colored stool due to the liver bile that passes into the gastrointestinal tract, and is absolutely normal.

-Watery stools are a sure-shot indicator of diarrhea, and maybe accompanied by symptoms such as abdominal cramps, fever, etc., depending on the underlying cause of diarrhea.
+Watery stools are a sure-shot indicator of diarrhea and could be accompanied by symptoms such as abdominal cramping, fever, etc., depending on the underlying cause of diarrhea.
 These symptoms indicate that you must take your baby to a doctor.

 When To Rush The Baby To The Doctor?